SpezialK-dev/knowleadge-base/Operating-Systems/Linux/Networking.md

 ```shell
 sudo iw dev wlan0 set power_save off
 ```
+This allows a quicker reconnect after a disconnect.
+But and can sometimes help but Otherwiese it does not really help if you have more services running which is usually the problem Check [creating your own Setup](# creating your own Setup) for a grafik of what to use with what.

 # Problem with wifi being down
 [in my case working solution](## trying out iwctl and iw)